Home Contact

 THE LISTED PLACES OF WORSHIP GRANT SCHEME

 The Listed Places of Worship Grant Scheme (LPWGS) provides relief for repairs and maintenance which are not covered under the approved alteration provisions.
-The scheme will refund in grant aid the difference between five percent and the VAT paid on eligible repairs and maintenance to listed places of worship.
+The scheme refunds in grant aid the VAT paid on eligible repairs and maintenance to listed places of worship.

-The scheme again covers work to the fabric of the building and connected plumbing, electrical and drainage work, but does not cover work to fixtures and fittings.
-It does not cover the fees of architects, consultants and other professional advisors engaged in connection with the works.
+The scheme is currently limited to work to the fabric of the building and connected plumbing, electrical and drainage work, and excludes the fees of architects, consultants and other professional advisors engaged in connection with the works.
+On 22nd March 2006 its scope was extended to include repairs to turret clocks, fixed pipe organs, pews and bells, and professional fees associated with the range of eligible repairs, but the scheme reverted to its original scope on 4 January 2011.

 Applications must be accompanied by the original VAT invoice and receipt as issued by the contractor, to show that the VAT has been paid.